AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 .. py:function:: source(path: str) -> None

    Source a shell script.
-Note that, similarly to :func:`~pkgdef.commands`, this function cannot return a value, and any side effects that the script sourcing has is not visible to any packages.
+Note that, similarly to :func:`commands`, this function cannot return a value, and any side effects that the script sourcing has is not visible to any packages.
 For example, if the ``init.sh`` script below contained ``export FOO=BAH``, a subsequent test for this variable on the :attr:`env` object would yield nothing.